guilhermelimak/winter/README.md

 > A cool twitter client

-## Dev tips
+## Dev guidelines

-All imports using '~' are relative to the app/src/renderer folder.
+- All imports using '~' are relative to the app/src/renderer folder.
 Use it everywhere to avoid relative imports.

+- All the styles inside components should be scoped (If a style needs to be used in more than one component it should be in the ~/styles folder).

+- Avoid using numbers and colors directly in css, always prefer variables.

 ## Build Setup